Abortion is such a divisive issue in this toxic political climate that the left and right cannot even agree on outlawing infanticide.

 The Abortion Debate

 Liberty Nation’s James Fite recently made an important point on Truth TV: Both sides on the issue have dabbled in hyperbole.
 The main difference, however, is that a fragile subject has been exploited on the left as something as medically benign as getting a flu shot or an event that women should add to their bucket lists.
-When people perform a mock abortion on the Virgin Mary as part of a demonstration, or respected figures in the mainstream media blatantly lie about history, it is evident that one side is void of intellectual honesty.We value your comments!
-Please weigh in on our comment section below.
+When people perform a mock abortion on the Virgin Mary as part of a demonstration, or respected figures in the mainstream media blatantly lie about history, it is evident that one side is void of intellectual honesty.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com